Delta Tau Lambda: Membership

 Membership to Delta Tau Lambda Sorority, Inc. can be earned regardless of race, ethnicity, creed, sexual orientation, ability, or national origin.

 Philanthropy

 Undergraduate, graduate and professional members engage in community service projects and fundraising for their charitable causes; Breast Cancer, Diabetes, HIV/AIDS, and Mental Health.
 Many projects focus on the Latina/Latino community, as each of these causes disproportionately affect people of color.

 Delta Tau Lambda Sorority, Inc. established the Lydia Cruz & Sandra Maria Ramos Scholarship in March 1995.
 The scholarship is named after Darilís García's grandmother and Maria Victoria Ramos' sister.
 It is awarded annually to a Woman of Color who is either a graduating high school senior that will be attending a two or four-year higher learning institution or a first-year student at a two or four-year higher learning institution.

 Chapters

 Collegiate

 The following is a list of Delta Tau Lambda Sorority, Inc. collegiate chapters.
-Active chapters are indicated in bold.
+Active chapters are indicated in bold and inactive chapters are in italics.